 - Technology - IT as a Pedagogical Tool

 - Academic Support Structures

-The Afghan Junior Faculty Development Program fellowship is provided for the recipient only; dependents cannot be supported and Maharam are not allowed.
-Dependents and family members of Afghan Junior Faculty Program participants are not permitted to accompany participants to the U.S. All Afghan participants must return to Afghanistan immediately following their program.
+The Afghan Junior Faculty Development Program fellowship is provided for the recipient only; dependents, including spouse (Maharam), cannot be supported.
+Dependents and family members of Afghan Junior Faculty Program participants are not permitted to accompany participants to the U.S.

 How to Apply

 STEP 1: Check requirements and review application instructions here